-- Beneficiary: This is the person(s), group or organization that is intended to benefit from the trust.
-They do not own the trust property, but have the right to receive the benefit of the property as the trust allows.
+- Beneficiary: This is the person, group, or organization intended to benefit from the trust.
+They do not own the trust property but have the right to receive the benefit of the property as the trust allows.
 For example, a grandchild can receive distributions to pay for college.

 - Trustee: The trustee is responsible for managing the property owned by the trust.
-Think of trustees as the corporate officers.
 A trustee can be an individual or an organization, such as a bank or a law firm.

 Types of Trust Funds

-A trust fund can be categorized based on when it is created (living trust), if it can be modified (revocable trust), and the specific purpose of the trust (charitable remainder trust).
-Your state’s laws govern the types of trusts that are permitted, how trusts are created, as well as how trusts operate.
+The type of trust established by the grantor will depend on their goals in establishing the trust and the benefits they seek for their beneficiaries.
+Your state's laws will also govern the types of trusts that are permitted, how trusts are created, as well as how trusts operate.

 Commonly used trusts include:

-- Irrevocable Trust: As the name suggests, once these trusts are created they generally can’t be changed.
-This form of trust is used by individuals concerned about estate taxes, or wanting to protect assets from future creditors.
+- Irrevocable Trust: As the name suggests, they generally can't be changed once these trusts are created.
+This form of trust is used by individuals concerned about estate taxes or protecting assets from future creditors.

 - Charitable Remainder Trust: This is designed to distribute assets to a specified charity at the end of the trust.
-Benefits include immediate tax credits to the donor/grantor and a fixed-percentage amount of income to the donor during the life of the trust.
+Benefits include immediate tax credits to the grantor and a fixed-percentage amount of income to the beneficiary during the life of the trust.

 Funding Your Trust

-Funding your trust is the process of transferring your assets into your trust’s name.
-You must fund your trust for it to have any power.
-If the property or funds aren’t properly transferred, the trust is useless after you die.
-The trust assets will go to probate to be distributed under your will or the intestate succession laws of your state.
+Funding your trust is the process of transferring your assets into your trust's name.
+It would be best if you funded your trust; otherwise, the trust serves no purpose.
+If the property or funds aren't properly transferred, the trust will still exist, but it will not fulfill its objectives.
+The assets that were not correctly transferred to the trust will revert to the grantor and will be distributed through probate under the intestate succession laws of your state.

-There are two ways to fund your trust: while you are alive or after you have died.
+You have two opportunities to fund your trust: when you are alive or after you have died.
 Funding your trust while you are alive ensures the process is handled according to your wishes.
-All titled property, such as real estate or stocks, need to have the title reflect the trust’s ownership.
+All titled property, such as real estate or stocks, need to have the title changed to reflect the trust's ownership.

-A "pour over will" can be used to fund your trust after you die.
+A "pour-over will" can be used to fund your trust after you die.
 The will "catches" any forgotten asset and sends it to your trust.
-The assets may still go through probate first and be exposed to creditor claims, but then it can be distributed according to the instructions in your trust.
+The assets may still go through probate first and be exposed to creditor claims, but then they can be distributed according to the instructions in your trust.

 Advantages of a Trust Fund